jkallini/Instagram/README.md

 The following **additional** features are implemented:

 - [x] The sign up screen has password confirmation functionality.
+- [x] The logout button is located in a separate dropdown settings menu bar.

 Please list two areas of the assignment you'd like to **discuss further with your peers** during the next class (examples include better ways to implement something, how to extend your app in certain ways, etc):